-Shell mode keeps track of ‘cd’, ‘pushd’ and ‘popd’ commands given to the inferior shell, so it can keep the ‘*shell*’ buffer's default directory the same as the shell’s working directory.
-It recognizes these commands syntactically, by examining lines of input that are sent.
+Shell mode keeps track of ‘cd’, ‘pushd’ and ‘popd’ commands given to the subshell, in order to keep the Shell buffer’s default directory (see File Names) the same as the shell’s working directory.
+It recognizes these commands by examining lines of input that you send.

 If you use aliases for these commands, you can tell Emacs to

-If Emacs gets confused about changes in the current directory of the subshell, use the command M-x dirs to ask the shell what its current directory is.
-This command works for shells that support the most common command syntax; it may not work for unusual shells.
+If Emacs gets confused about changes in the working directory of the subshell, type M-x dirs.
+This command asks the shell for its working directory and updates the default directory accordingly.
+It works for shells that support the most common command syntax, but may not work for unusual shells.